xandradx/oVirtVMBackup/README.md

 # OvirtTSM
-Scripts for backup VM with Ovirt API and TSM ( Tivoli Storage Manager )
+Scripts for backup VM with Ovirt API

 ##### What is this repository for? #####

-* Script for Backup and Disaster Recovery Plan for RHEV/Ovirt
+* Script for Backup VM in RHEV/Ovirt
 * Version 0.1

 lperez@i-t-m.com